markziemann/dee2/frontend/README.md

 - Navigate to `http://localhost:8080/` in your browser

-## To Uninstall Elm packages is recommend to use [elm-json](https://github.com/zwilias/elm-json#removing-dependencies-elm-json-uninstall)
+## To Uninstall Elm packages it is recommend to use [elm-json](https://github.com/zwilias/elm-json#removing-dependencies-elm-json-uninstall)

 # Running Tests